NCAR/esds/posts/2022/batch-processing-notebooks-with-papermill.md

 However, Jupyter notebooks have a few drawbacks:

 - Jupyter notebooks are difficult to maintain and reuse.
 Unlike a regular Python module that you can import and use in any Python project, users are copying and pasting snippets from each other's notebooks, and it's very easy to get out of sync.
 - Jupyter notebooks are hard to parameterize.
 This makes it difficult to maintain one version of the truth that can be used as a notebook template for exploring different parameters.
+Parameters in this context correspond to different variables/arguments that you want to feed to your notebook whenever you run it.
 - Unlike a regular Python scripts that can be run from the command line, running a Jupyter notebook in batch mode requires additional setup and configuration.

 Some of these drawbacks can be addressed with the help of Papermill.